Brian Waugh

 Brian Kynaston Waugh (1922–1984) was a notable New Zealand aircraft engineer, military and commercial aviator, airline operator, meteorologist.
 He was born in Shrewsbury, Shropshire, England in 1922.

 Early years

-Born at Shrewsbury, Shropshire, England, on 26 September 1922, Brian Kynaston Waugh was the second of two sons of Helen Elizabeth Caudle and her husband, Walter Waugh, an electrical engineer.
+Brian Kynaston Waugh was born in Shrewsbury, Shropshire, England, on 26 September 1922.
+He was the second of two sons of Helen Elizabeth Caudle and her husband, Walter Waugh, an electrical engineer.
 He developed an early fascination with aviation after his father became a foreman on the construction of an RAF station in Shropshire.
-In August 1938 he joined the RAF’s aircraft apprentice training scheme, and in 1941 he was posted to South Africa.
-While there, he transferred to pilot training, gaining his wings on 24 September 1943.